JaviAZ/DQS/Readme.txt

 	The headers such as "Tutor Number", "Name" and "Email" in the viewTutorGroup method could be changed to all uppercase to make it stand out?
 	+ random layout changes
+	adding a tutor asks user how many tutees they have, value should be determined by system not user

 Fixed:
 	tutor can be added with the same ID of an old tutor, overwritting it.
 Make the program create the ID instead of the user - issue also applies to editting preexisting tutors